zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/automl/automl.md

 	![Leader Board showing selected metrics](images/leaderboard_2.png)

-5. Click on any model name to view the prediction impact and confusion matrix computed by the model in the Model Detail dialog.
+5. Click on any model name to view the model details in the Model Detail dialog.
+Click **Prediction Impacts** and **Confusion Matrix** tab in the dialog to view the respective details, as shown in the screenshots below:

 * **Prediction Impact:** Displays the importance of the attributes in terms of the target prediction of the models.